maryasad/maryasad/README.md

 # Hi there! 👋

-I’m Maryam, a data engineering, Software Developer and database Specialist with a passion for AI and blockchain technology .
+I’m Maryam, a data engineer, software developer, and database specialist with a passion for AI and blockchain technology.
 I work on designing scalable data platforms and creating efficient solutions.
 Currently, I’m working on a healthcare data warehouse, primarily using SQL and Python to streamline import and export tasks, enhance database performance, and explore AI technologies to advance app development and expand my full-stack expertise.

 <div align="center">
   <a href="https://www.linkedin.com/in/maryam-asadi-92b49350/">